 Hi, I'm rachel Thompson

-I am a literary magazine editor (with Room), a published author, and the host of the Lit Mag Love Podcast (For Creative Writers Who Want to Publish).
+I am a literary magazine editor (with Room), a published author, and the host of the Write, Publish, and Shine Podcast.

 I am here to help you publish your most luminous work.